 Yes, I claimed the above areas are irrational because the pain of going through those spots, and the potential life altering effects of the tattoo afterwards, deem them something more than novel.
-To be blunt, you gotta be an addict to get that shit done.
+To be blunt, you got to be an addict to get that done.

 Yet, as the above areas are considered kind of crazy the following list is more approachable to those looking to adorn their body without screaming bloody murder.

 The Rib Cage